abynox/ShockAlarmApp/README.md

 - [x] Create share codes
 - [x] Redeem share codes (untested)
 - [x] Adding of shockers
+- [ ] Creation, editing and pairing of hubs
 - [ ] Add option to repeat default shock/vibration... option for one minute (perhaps adjustable in settings).
 Needs reworking of the alarm stop feature
 - [ ] Alarm tones
 - [ ] Grouping of shockers